 - Do you do alcohol packages

-Remember the Wedding Planning Kickstart Guide or the Little White Wedding Planning Pack contains comprehensive venue question worksheets for picking out your wedding venue.
-The Little White Wedding Planning Pack also includes questionnaires for selecting other key wedding vendors like celebrants, caterers and your wedding photographer.
+The worksheets also include questionnaires for selecting other key wedding vendors like celebrants, caterers and your wedding photographer.

 Are there any other questions you’d like to add to this list?
 Comment below with any questions we’ve missed or handy questions you asked.